danieldoh/danieldoh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an undergraduate student in the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
 I am a member of the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/), where I work as an undergraduate research assistant.
-My research interests lie Human-AI interaction and its practical applications, particularly within Augmented/Mixed Reality and interfaces infused with artificial intelligence
+My research interests are Human-AI interaction and its practical applications, particularly within Augmented/Mixed Reality and interfaces infused with artificial intelligence
 {style="text-align: justify;"}